MLInsightLab/MLInsightLab/README.md

 ## Overview

 ML Insight Lab provides a scalable, containerized environment for data scientists and machine learning engineers.
-It supports distributed computing, experiment tracking, model serving, and inference workflows from development to production—all behind a secure Nginx reverse proxy.
+It supports distributed computing, experiment tracking, model serving, and inference workflows from development to production—all behind a secure Nginx reverse proxy, authentication, and deployable with TLS.

 ML Insight Lab is designed in a modular way so that certain services can be deployed or not at the administrator's discretion.